Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

 Shape-mode-induced jets are fundamentally different from classical inertial jets, which require considerably higher acoustic pressures to form—almost an order of magnitude more.
 Figure \ref{fig:ShapeModeJetting_vs_InertialJetting}(b) illustrates an example of ultrasound-driven inertial jetting for a bubble with an equilibrium radius $R_0 = \SI{91}{\micro\meter}$, which is near its resonant size.
 The bubble is subjected to a driving pressure $p_{\rm a} = \SI{17}{\kilo\pascal}$ and frequency $f_{\rm d} = \SI{30}{\kilo\hertz}$.
 Here, the bubble jets immediately upon reaching the steady-state ultrasound amplitude, leaving no time for shape modes to develop.
 The result is a single, swift jet followed by rapid fragmentation of the bubble.
 Unlike jets formed by shape modes, this jet arises from the intense pressure gradient applied to the bubble rather than from an instability at the interface.
 Thus, shape-mode-induced jets represent a unique mechanism for concentrating energy through relatively low acoustic excitation, marking a distinct contrast to the behaviour of classical inertial jets.

 In figure \ref{fig:JettingThresholdAdimensional}(a), we illustrate the relationship between bubble size and the ultrasound pressure needed to cause shape mode-induced jet formation.
 The required pressure reaches a minimum at the resonant radius for the applied driving frequency.
-In figure \ref{fig:JettingThresholdAdimensional}(b), we identify a distinct threshold in the acceleration of the bottom shape mode lobe of approximately $\SI{0.5}{\micro\meter\per\micro\second\squared}$, irrespective of the bubble size, beyond which jetting occurs.
-The lobe acceleration $\ddot z_{\rm lobe}$ is estimated from the zonal shape mode amplitude as $\ddot z_{\rm lobe} \approx \omega_{l}^2 a_{l}^0$, where $\omega_{l} = {\omega_{\rm {d}}}/{2}$ is the angular frequency of the shape mode.
+In figure \ref{fig:JettingThresholdAdimensional}(b), we identify a distinct threshold in the acceleration of the bottom shape mode lobe of approximately $\SI{0.2}{\micro\meter\per\micro\second\squared}$, irrespective of the bubble size, beyond which jetting occurs.
+The lobe acceleration $\ddot z_{\rm lobe}$ is estimated from the zonal shape mode amplitude as $\ddot z_{\rm lobe} \approx \omega_{0,l}^2 a_{l}^0$, where $\omega_{0,l} = {\omega_{\rm {d}}}/{2}$ is the angular frequency of the shape mode.
+This consistent acceleration threshold arises because Faraday instability-driven jetting depends solely on the motion of individual shape mode lobes, which is independent of bubble size.
+While increasing the bubble size increases the number of lobes, their individual width—set by the driving frequency—remains unchanged.
+As a result, the critical lobe height and corresponding acceleration required for jetting remain constant across bubble sizes.
+This behaviour is fundamentally distinct from that of inertial jets, where jet strength scales with the pressure difference across the bubble, and therefore depends both on the magnitude of the pressure gradient and the bubble size \citep{Supponen2016ScalingBubbles}.

 The speed of jets generated by shape modes is found to reach $u_{\rm jet} = \SI{30}{\meter\per\second}$.
 Using the fluid hammer pressure formula, $p_{\rm wh} = \rho_{\rm l} c_{\rm l} u_{\rm jet}$, for a water flow impinging on a rigid material, the estimated impact pressure on the substrate is calculated to be up to \SI{45}{\mega\pascal}.
 This suggests that even at relatively low ultrasound driving pressures, the repeated jet formations are sufficiently powerful to cause damage to biological and ductile materials.
-This mechanism may hold significant importance in ultrasound-based cleaning applications and, as demonstrated in our previous work, plays a pivotal role in sonoporation for targeted drug delivery \citep{Cattaneo2024CyclicDelivery}.
+This mechanism may hold significant importance in ultrasound-based cleaning applications and, as demonstrated in our previous work, plays a pivotal role in sonoporation for targeted drug delivery \citep{Cattaneo2025CyclicDelivery}.
 As it displaces, the jet may eventually break into multiple droplets following the Rayleigh–Plateau instability.
 Jetting persists indefinitely unless the emergence of the sectoral shape mode dampens the lobe amplitude below the critical threshold, or the bubble shape becomes too chaotic as a result of the disruptive influence of jets on the shape itself.